Emptik/follow-my-budget/README.md

 1. Download the project by using the command line<br/> **"git clone https://github.com/Emptik/follow-my-budget.git"** or download manually the .zip folder.
 2. Install npm globally.
 A good solution on windows is to download the [nodeJs installer](https://nodejs.org/en/download/).<br/>
 NPM is include with nodeJs.
-Then, inside the root project folder type the command line **"npm ci"**.
+Then, inside the root project folder type the command line **"npm ci"**, to install necessary packages.
 3. This project use webpack.<br/>
-To start the development server, use **"npm run serve"**.<br/>
+To start the development server, use **"npm run serve"**.
-For building the solution, use the command line **"npm run build"**.

 > **Note**: In the root folder you will see several configuration files like, ".eslintrc.js", ".stylelintrc.json".
-They are useful if you want to use some linters, that i recommend you to use.<br/>
+They are useful for the configuration of the linters.<br/>
 See the part [Useful links](#usefulLinks) down of this page.

 <!-- Project -->
 ## <a id="project">Project</a>

 ### dist
-The dist folder contain your building files, ready to go on the server.
+The dist folder contains building files, ready to go on the server.

 ### src
 The src folder contains all necessary files for the development of the application.

+### global
+This section contains files accessible throughout the application<br/>
+They could have a role on several components at the same time.
+> **Note**: The normalize or reset scss file goes in this folder.

 ### abstracts
 This section contains all files that do not report directly to CSS selectors.<br/>
 We will find mainly global variables, global mixins.

 ### base
-The base folder contain the base rules.<br/>
+The base file contain the base rules.<br/>
 They define the default style of an element for all its appearances on the page.<br/>
-Don't forget that most of the parts of a website may change in the futur, so use them sparingly.<br/>
-A base file should stay minimalist.<br/>
+However most of the parts of a website may change in the futur, so this file should stay minimalist.<br/>
 Rules are the same as in ["SMACSS"](http://smacss.com/)

 Allowed selectors are: